cgulotta/katacoda-scenarios/5-virtual-machine-images/step2.md

 >>Q2: What is a Virtual Machine Image?<<
-(*) A file containing the entire running state of a computer system ( ) An instagram picture of the new Macbook
+(*) A file containing the entire running state of a computer system ( ) An Instagram picture of the new Macbook
 ( ) An image produced by an optical system when light rays from a source do not cross ( ) A system checkpoint